List of DanceSport dances

 Besides determining which dances are performed, these organizations specify many other aspects of their competitions, for instance, the tempo of music allowed and the duration of each competition round.

+There have been ongoing efforts to include DanceSport in the Olympic Games, with advocates highlighting its athletic and artistic qualities.
+While not yet an Olympic sport, DanceSport continues to gain recognition on international platforms.

 WDC International style dances

 Within World Dance Council international competitions are two categories of dances, Ballroom (also called Standard or Modern) and Latin.
 In England (e.g. at the Blackpool Dance Festival), the categories are traditionally called Ballroom and Latin American dances respectively.
 In the Ballroom dances, men typically wear evening dress (coattails, waistcoats and white bow ties), while women wear gowns.
 Partners remain in closed position throughout the dance, and movements tend to be elegant and sweeping.
 The ballroom dances are progressive, moving anti-clockwise round the floor.